Crumpsall: Parliament

-Crumpsall is part of the Blackley and Broughton parliamentary constituency (formerly Manchester Blackley), and has been represented since 1997 by Labour Member of Parliament (MP) Graham Stringer.
+Crumpsall is part of the Blackley and Middleton South parliamentary constituency (formerly Blackley and Broughton), and has been represented since 1997 by Labour Member of Parliament (MP) Graham Stringer.

 Geography

 Crumpsall is divided into Higher and Lower Crumpsall.
 Lower Crumpsall is situated in the Irk Valley, which forms its northern boundary with the neighbouring suburb of Blackley at Tetlow Bridge.

 The main routes through the district are Crescent Road, Cravenwood Road, Delaunay's Road, Cleveland Road, Crumpsall Lane, Middleton Road, Lansdowne Road (the main shopping area with the post office), one half of Bury Old Road between Melton Road and Woodlands Road (the other side of the road being in the Kersal ward of Salford) and Ash Tree Road (bounded on the east side by Crumpsall Park).

 Demography

 According to the 2001 national census, the ward has a population of 11,363, and religious affiliation was the following: